Precision or Perish: Retail’s Orchestration Challenge for NRF 2026

 According to KamerAI, 60% of shoppers prefer self-checkout and say it improves their in-store experience.

-Rewiring the Retail Operating System
+Rewiring the Retail Operating System for Precision

-• A unified, intelligent architecture Retailers must shift to cloud-native platforms with real-time APIs and event-driven design that connect stores, warehouses, and digital touchpoints seamlessly.
-AI should be embedded at the decision layer, not bolted on powering everything from pricing and allocation to service and fulfillment.
+Retailers must transition toward cloud-native platforms supported by real-time APIs and event-driven architectures that connect stores, warehouses, and digital channels.
+AI should operate at the decision layer, embedded across pricing, allocation, fulfillment, and service.

-• Converged operations across functions Orchestration fails when planning, supply chain, merchandising, and store ops operate in silos.
-Success requires shared KPIs, unified data visibility, and real-time coordination across every function involved in execution.
+Precision breaks down when merchandising, supply chain, store operations, and digital commerce operate in silos.
+Successful orchestration requires shared KPIs, unified data visibility, and real-time coordination across every function involved in execution.

 Precision Drives Profit: The Business Impact